aaronsaray/aaronsaray.com/cv.md

 At GitHub, I've released various PHP and Javascript code including [FirePHP4Chrome](https://github.com/aaronsaray/FirePHP4Chrome), [jQuery Accordion Live Filter](https://github.com/aaronsaray/jquery-accordion-live-filter), and [MadMimi PHP API](https://github.com/aaronsaray/madmimi-api-php).
 With over 20 public repositories, I am committed (PUN!) to OSS.

+### Community

+I enjoy participating in my local business and technical community.

+[WCTC Communications Advisory Board](http://wctc.edu).
+I am a member of the advisory committee.
+This committee helps direct the curriculum of the communications and technical/programming programs.
+Our goal is to bring real-life business experience in to help structure class work that is relevant to a student's work in the industry.

+[Milwaukee PHP Users Group](http://mkepug.org).
+I started the Milwaukee PHP user's group in 2010.
+It has been meeting roughly every month since then.

+Various Other Meetup Leadership Roles.
+I've participated in restarting, restructuring, and/or other assistance with the Fox Cities PHP Users group, the Milwaukee Web Design Meetup, and the Milwaukee Web Professionals meetup.

 ### Publications

 I am a prolific author, editor and blogger.
 (Yes, blogger!
 On this site - [400+ technical and business entries](/blog) since 2007.)